 She is married to her husband James, also in recovery, and together they have a son, Jacob.
 Vanessa has a zest for life that can be seen easily by the others around her.
 She believes that everyone struggling with addiction, with the proper support, can truly live the abundant life that they were intended to live.

 Wayne Sartin joined Addiction Recovery Care Centers in early 2019 as a lifelong champion of underserved populations with a career in health services spanning twenty-five plus years.
-Mr. Sartin serves as the VP of Community Engagement and Client Access for ARC.
+Mr. Sartin serves as the VP of Client Access for ARC.
 In his directorship capacity, Wayne oversees the following departments and programs: client intake, community outreach, and transportation.
 As a veteran of launching new initiatives, Mr. Sartin strives to meet the needs of referral sources while leading and influencing a positive peer culture with grace and tact.
 Lead by his belief that empathy and compassion are always best practices, Mr. Sartin works relentlessly to bring hope and healing to those people who are marginalized victims of the addiction crisis in our communities.

 Wayne discovered his calling to a life of human service as an eighteen-year-old college student while providing 24-hour care for children with multiple physical and developmental challenges in the adaptive recreational setting.
 After his calling to serve others, sparked while working at Easter Seal Camp KYSOC, Wayne decided to study health sciences.
 He graduated from Spencerian College in 1998 with a degree in Applied Health Sciences.
 During his years as a healthcare administrator and marketing expert in the skilled rehab sector, Mr. Sartin has enjoyed many facets of career success through cross-training and promotion, however, those successes pale in comparison to the rewards of working on a team that excels in transforming lives from crisis to career.
 As a leader in his own church, Wayne understands the value of ARC’s faith-based recovery program and is eager to facilitate the very best outcomes for clients and communities.